Amazon’s machine-learning experts recently discovered that their new recruiting tool favored men.

 His company, located near Salt Lake City, conducts analysis for candidates’ facial recognition and speech expressions, particularly in video interviews in a bid to minimize dependence on resumes.

 “You weren’t going back to the same old places; you weren’t going back to just Ivy League schools,” said Parker.
 His company’s customers consist of Unilever PLC and Hilton.

 Furthermore, Goldman Sachs has developed its own tool for analyzing resumes.
 It tries to match candidates with the departments where they would be an ideal fit.

 Linkedin, which is the largest professional network in the world, has gone further.
 It provides employers with algorithmic rankings of candidates on the basis of their fitness for job postings on the particular site.
 On the same note, John Jersin, VP of LinkedIn Talent Solutions, asserted that the service is not for conventional recruiters.

 “I certainly would not trust any AI system today to make a hiring decision on its own.
 The technology is just not ready yet,” he said.

 Some activists are concerned about the transparency of AI.
-Also, the American Civil Liberties Union is presently against a law that allows the criminal prosecution journalists and researchers involved in testing recruiting sites’ algorithms for bias.
+Also, the American Civil Liberties Union is presently against a law that allows criminal prosecution of journalists and researchers involved in testing recruiting sites’ algorithms for bias.

 “We are increasingly focusing on algorithmic fairness as an issue,” explained Rachel Goodman, who is a staff attorney with the Racial Justice Program at the American Civil Liberties Union (ACLU) Additionally, Goodman and other AI critics acknowledged that it could be highly difficult to sue a worker over automated recruitment; job candidates may never know it was being utilized when hiring them.